GfSE/SAF-Specification/stakeholders.md

 ## Concern
 # Hardware Developer
 Definition - Developer:
-organization that performs development tasks (including requirements analysis, design, testing through acceptance) during a life cycle process.
+Organization that performs development tasks (including requirements analysis, design, testing through acceptance) during a life cycle process.
 [ISO/IEC 12207:2008]
 The Developer is a group or an individual implementing the system parts according to defined requirements.
 On the lowest level of the system architecture there are the Hardware Developer responsible for implementing the hardware components.

 ## Concern